-The Model 3 has been on sale for some time in the US, where it appears to have been largely reliable but plagued by quality control issues like poor paintwork, large gaps between panels and poorly fitted trim.
-In the media, this is often attributed to Tesla's relative inexperience in mass producing cars compared with manufacturers like Mercedes, but Tesla is also keen to show it offers great customer service by rectifying issues quickly under warranty.
-Overall, the Model 3 appears to be the best built Tesla so far, and the 2021 update has ironed out a few issues too.
+The Model 3 has been on sale for some time in the US, where it appears to have been largely reliable but plagued by quality control issues such as poor paintwork, large gaps between panels and poorly fitted trim.
+In the media, this is often attributed to Tesla's relative inexperience in mass producing cars compared with manufacturers such as Mercedes, but Tesla is also keen to show it offers great customer service by rectifying issues quickly under warranty.
+Overall, the Model 3 appears to be the best built Tesla so far, and the 2021 update has ironed out a few issues.

 Thanks to its semi-autonomous Autopilot technology, the Model 3 is also covered in myriad sensors and cameras that can help protect occupants by alerting them to danger and even braking or steering around obstacles itself.